 AAS Advantage for Masons, Contractors, Builders

-The AAS team has bandwidth and very well thought out support system to work closely with customers in every phase of the project – design review and assist using CAD drawings, engineering connection details to hang stone pieces, project specific custom design and manufacturing of stone products, construction planning support, installation training, onsite troubleshooting, etc.
+The AAS team has the bandwidth and a very well thought out support system to work closely with customers in every phase of the project – design review and assist using CAD drawings, engineering connection details to hang stone pieces, project-specific custom design and manufacturing of stone products, construction planning support, installation training, onsite troubleshooting, etc.

 SUPPORT SYSTEM FOR CUSTOMERS

 - AAS can give the mason detailed take-off or estimate of the cast stone, precast or GFRC, matching architect’s original plans.